mjoshua97241/bank-fraud-detection-project/memory_bank/activeContext.md

 *   **WoE and IV calculation for categorical features will use the `iv_calculation.py` script.**
 *   **Numerical features will be binned using user-provided specific definitions before IV calculation.**
 *   **Decision to pre-process numerical binning rules for optimization.**
+*   **Modeling Preprocessing Strategy:** To prevent data leakage, preprocessing steps like one-hot encoding and standardization will be fitted *only* on the training data and then applied to transform the validation and holdout sets.**